 - People find all kinds of creative ways to flirt when they are dating.
 Think about some of the ways you used to flirt with your spouse.
 Consider resurrecting those that worked best.
 The outcome might pleasantly surprise you!

-If the temperature on the thermometer outside is not reflective of the passion level in your marriage, get creative.
-Be adventurous and take it up a notch.
+If the temperature on the thermometer outside is not reflective of the passion level in your relationship, get creative.
+Be adventurous and take it up a notch when you stoke the fire of passion in your marriage.
 Even if the passion in your marriage is nonexistent, it can get good.
 And if it is good, it can get even better!

 Looking for more resources?
 Watch this episode of JulieB TV for an in-depth look on this topic!